 I never was a big coffee drinker.
 And then I went to college.
 While I didn’t down 10 cups a day (like some of my friends!), I did start drinking a cup or two every afternoon just to “keep going.”
 Then I married a man who appreciates a really good cup of joe.
 He started making me coffee, and suddenly I loved coffee.
-Again, I don’t think it ever became a true addiction, but it certainly did become a routine part of my day-to-day life.
+It may have even slid into the realm of a low-key addiction.

 I’ve never really given it up, although I only have a few cups a week now.
 If it had more proven, deleterious effects on my health, I’d probably stop altogether.
+(ETA: I have since had to quit coffee thanks to thyroid issues.
+Here’s how to end your coffee addiction in just 3 mornings!)
 But the truth is, the research on coffee is quite mixed.
 Some studies are downright positive in their findings.

 Want to know whether or not coffee is good for you?
 So did I.